-On March 26, 1887, John F. Hayden, Eli Wells and James McManaman, all county commissioners, ordered that a bridge be built at James Ford in Lovett Township.3 Early on, Robert Carson filed suit to have the bridge built at Carson Ford, a mile upstream, but the lawsuit was filed too late and was quickly dismissed.
+County commissioners John F. Hayden, Eli Wells, and James McManaman requested that a bridge be built at James Ford in Lovett Township on March 26, 1887.
+3 Shortly after, Robert Carson filed suit to have the crossing built instead at Carson Ford, a mile upstream, but the lawsuit had been filed too late and was dismissed.